Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

        chain.create_account(account_other);
    }

-The balance of the accounts matter when using the testing library, as the cost of transactions, for example deploying a smart contract, will be deducted from the balance of the account sending the transaction.
+The balances of the accounts matter when using the testing library, as the cost of transactions, for example deploying a smart contract, will be deducted from the balance of the account sending the transaction.

 With the accounts created, you are ready to load and deploy the smart contract module.
-|concordium-smart-contract-testing|_ uses the compiled smart contract modules that you also deploy on the block chain.
+|concordium-smart-contract-testing|_ uses the compiled smart contract modules that you also deploy on the blockchain.
-Use ``cargo concordium``, which you installed in preparation for this tutorial, to compile the piggy bank to web assembly (wasm).
+Use ``cargo concordium``, which you installed in preparation for this tutorial, to compile the piggy bank to `WebAssembly (Wasm) <https://webassembly.org/>`_.

 Open a terminal and use ``cd``, short for *change directory*, to go into the root of your piggy bank project.
 Then compile your contract with: